carve-ai/.github/profile/README.md

 ---
 ## License
 **CARVE** is currently propriety (version 0.001) (see license file), and in beta phase.
 It will soon be released and licensed for academic use only (please read the license file).
-Please note Weill Cornell Medicine, Cornell University has filed a patent for non-academic use.
+Please note Weill Cornell Medicine, Cornell University is filing a patent for non-academic use.

 All Rights Reserved.
 Copyright (2022-present) Amanda M. Buch, Conor Liston, & Logan Grosenick